davidc-dev/oci-ocp-disconnected-tweaks/README.md

 Apply the **machineconfig-ccm.yml** to the cluster to update the machineconfig and fix the issue for any newly added nodes.

-## Add new worker nodes to existing cluster
+## Add new worker nodes to an existing cluster

 ### For instance with connection to internet and to the cluster
 If you have an instance with access to both the cluster and to the internet, run only the **00-extract-ignition-create-worker.sh script.**